All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn about the Sermorelin and CJC-1295/Ipamorelin growth hormone stack protocol.
 Understand how these peptides work together, what the research supports, and protocol considerations.

 Quick Answer: The Sermorelin and CJC-1295/Ipamorelin growth hormone stack combines three growth hormone secretagogues (GHS) that stimulate the body's natural production of growth hormone through different but complementary mechanisms.
 Sermorelin acts as a GHRH analog with a short half-life, CJC-1295 extends GHRH signaling with a longer duration, and Ipamorelin stimulates GH release through the ghrelin receptor without significantly affecting cortisol or prolactin.
-This stack is designed to optimize the GH pulse pattern.
+This stack is designed to improve the GH pulse pattern.
 All protocols should be physician-supervised.
-Sermorelin has FDA approval history; CJC-1295 and Ipamorelin are not FDA-approved .
+Sermorelin has FDA approval history.
+CJC-1295 and Ipamorelin aren't FDA-approved .

 Stack Overview